outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - you generate a new ml algorithm/network when you have a theory about the structures of relevance (feature position, feature structures, feature interaction structures) for a particular data/problem type
       - these relevance structures can be used as variables to generate new ml algorithms/networks
-      - interface structures that are frequently useful or specifically useful for a problem type can also be injected instead of selecting these variable values by other methods
+      - interface structures that are frequently useful or specifically useful for a problem type can also be injected as variable values, instead of selecting these variable values by other methods

     - out of all the interface structures, a given network structure set can identify a subset of them better than other algorithms
       - difference types, interaction types, function types